jvirico/normality-tests-pvalues-boxcoxtransformations/README.md

 ### D'Agostino's K-squared test

-The D'Agostino's K-squared test not reject the null hypothesis either, since p-value > 0.005.
+The D'Agostino's K-squared test does not reject the null hypothesis either, since p-value > 0.005.

 ```python
 > from scipy import stats